What is a Tincture?

 No lie, I throw the term ‘tincture’ around as if everyone else understands me, but that is a poor assumption.
 We know other medical words like herbal medicine, drops of liquid suspension, or syringe.
 Now put all of that together, and you get a tincture!
 Well, not exactly, but in a nutshell.

-Traditionally, tinctures and teas were the first forms of medicine we had before pills or capsules.
-They were a way for medicine healers or shamans to preserve medicinal herbs and give them to their community members when they were ill.
+Traditionally, tinctures and teas were the first medicines we had before pills or capsules.
+They were a way for healers or shamans to preserve medicinal herbs and give them to their community members when ill.

 A tincture usually contains berries, roots, and/or leaves from an herb or tree that have been picked at an optimal time, processed in whichever way extracts the components needed, and then mixed with grain alcohol or glycerin to be preserved.